amaliagruia24/Teme_Cegeka/Tema 01 - C# Advanced/README.md

 IEnumerable to support the use of foreach, we need it to iterate through the collection.

 Here are some of the class methods: Insert, Remove, Merge, Filter, Contains and PrintItems.
-I used the Insert method to add elements in this list and the Remove method to add/remove a specific element, given as a parameter.
+I used the Insert and the Remove methods to add/remove a specific element, given as a parameter.
 The Merge method is used to concatenate to my set another set.
 Also, the Filter method takes as a parameter a lambda function and return a subset of the current instance of the Set class, all element having a specific property given by the lambda function.

 To make sure that the set doesn't contain duplicates, I used exceptions.
 For example, everytime we try to add an item that already exists or try to remove an element not existing in the list, an exception is thrown.
-This exception is catched in the Main method, of the Program.cs file.
+This exception is catched in the Main method, of the Program.cs file, where the methods are used.

 In the Main method, I created objects of the newly created class Set and tested all the implemented methods to make sure everything works fine.
 I also tested the cases where exceptions were thrown.